L A S T O R D E R S

 She passionately believes there is a need for unbiased commentary on Will-making in the UK today so her latest publication, The Good Will Guide, is a comprehensive consumer guide to assist the public find their way through today's Will-making maze without the use of jargon or scaremongering.
 The Second Edition of Last Orders was released in the summer of 2019.

-Patricia now also runs a publishing house assisting authors publish their work under STELLAR BOOKS brand name.
+Patricia now also runs a publishing house assisting authors to publish their work under STELLAR BOOKS brand name.
 She has written articles for the Manchester Evening News, Mature Times, the STEP Journal, Berkshire Life, Kent Life and many more.
 Drawing her on her experiences, she presents talks on the importance of leaving a good legacy.
 To read about her talks, click here.

 She is a member of the Dying Matters Coalition and lives in Bowdon, Cheshire.